-If in response to a transmitted MU-RTS TXS Trigger frame the EHT AP receives a CTS frame from the nonAP STA that was allocated time in that Trigger frame, then the AP may transmit a PPDU after the end of the allocated time and before its TXNAV timer has expired if any of the following conditions are satisfied: — The medium is determined to be idle by the CS mechanism at the end of the allocated time in which case it may transmit PIFS after the end of the allocated time. — The last PPDU transmission by the AP ended less than aSIFSTime before the end of the allocated time in which case it may transmit SIFS after the end of the last PPDU transmission. — The medium is determined to be busy by the CS mechanism at the end of the allocated time in which case it may transmit after the CS mechanism (see 10.3.2.1 (CS mechanism)) indicates that the medium is idle at the TxPIFS slot boundary.
+If the EHT AP receives a CTS frame in response to a transmitted MU-RTS TXS Trigger frame that allocated time in that Trigger frame to an EHT non-AP STA (#6357),, then the AP may transmit a PPDU after the end of the allocated time and before its TXNAV timer has expired if any of the following conditions are satisfied: — The medium is determined to be idle by the CS mechanism at the end of the allocated time in which case it may transmit a (#7809) PIFS after the end of the allocated time. — The last PPDU transmission by the AP ended less than aSIFSTime before the end of the allocated time in which case it may transmit a (#7810) SIFS after the end of the last PPDU transmission.

-If in response to a transmitted MU-RTS TXS Trigger frame the EHT AP receives a CTS frame from the nonAP STA that was allocated time in that Trigger frame and the CS mechanism indicates that the medium is busy at the end of the allocated time, then the AP might transmit at TxPIFS slot boundary as described above or invoke the backoff procedure as described in 10.23.2.2 (EDCA backoff procedure) or wait for the TXNAV timer to expire and invoke the backoff procedure.
+If in response to a transmitted MU-RTS TXS Trigger frame the EHT AP receives a CTS frame and the CS mechanism indicates that the medium is busy (see 10.3.2.1 (CS mechanism)) at the end of the allocated time, then the AP might transmit after the CS mechanism indicates that the medium is idle at the TxPIFS slot boundary or invoke the backoff procedure as described in 10.23.2.2 (EDCA backoff procedure) without extending the NAV timer value (#7774) or wait for the TXNAV timer to expire and invoke the backoff procedure (#4191, 4192, 5242, 5965, 8319)..

-Figure 35-1 (Example of MU-RTS TXS Trigger frame with TXOP Sharing Mode subfield value equal to 1 soliciting UL PPDU) shows an example of the exchange of MU-RTS TXS Trigger frame with TXOP Sharing Mode subfield value equal to 1 and transmission of UL non-TB PPDUs by a scheduled STA within the allocated time.
+Figure 35-1 (Example of MU-RTS TXS Trigger frame with TXOP Sharing Mode subfield value equal to 1 soliciting UL PPDU) shows an example of the exchange of MU-RTS TXS Trigger frame with TXOP Sharing Mode subfield value equal to 1 and transmission of UL MU PPDUs by a scheduled STA within the allocated time.

 Figure 35-2 (Example of MU-RTS TXS Trigger frame with TXOP Sharing Mode subfield value equal to 2) shows an example of the exchange of MU-RTS TXS Trigger frame with TXOP Sharing Mode subfield value equal to 2 and transmission of PPDUs by a scheduled STA to another STA within the allocated time.